Deposit of any substance or object

 - fish waste – including shellfish and any part of a fish

-- disposal at sea - the last resort
+- Disposal at sea – the last resort.

 Disposal sites

-- identifies suitable areas
+- identify suitable areas

-- evaluates potential adverse effects
+- evaluate potential adverse effects

-- compares candidate disposal sites
+- compare candidate disposal sites